WeblateOrg/weblate/docs/user/translating.rst

 ++++++++++++++++++++++++

-Weblate can limit length of translation in several ways to ensure the translated string is not too long.
+Weblate can limit length of translation in several ways to ensure the translated string is not too long:

 * The default limitation for translation is ten times longer than source string.
 This can be turned of by